jonathanng1122/pomodoro/readme.md

-# Remain
+# Pomodoro

-Sounds like a game, this is a prodo app that measures the time you have left.
+Pomodoro is a time studying tool.
+This has some cool advance features integrated into it like live updates across multiple devices.

  - realtime (syncs across multiple devices)
  - live updates